 When a specially written song is agreed, it will then be possible to purchase all rights outright (with, in the case of a grouping, increase for the number of institutions involved).
 This keeps things as simple as possible.

-Another 2,000 (two thousand) melodies are available for such songs.
+Another 2,500 (two thousand five hundred) melodies are available for such songs.

-That said, it would generally be simpler and undoubtedly cheaper (indeed, in most cases, free of direct charge) if authorities and institutions take advantage of the extraordinarily wide choice available among the 250 songs.
+That said, it would generally be simpler and undoubtedly cheaper (indeed, in most cases, free of direct charge) if authorities and institutions take advantage of the extraordinarily wide choice available among the 250 songs in five albums.